Introduction to Transformers: an NLP Perspective: Efficient Models

-It is relatively straightforward to use these optimized linear algebra algorithms to build a Transformer system.
-But the modules of this system are not optimized as a whole for efficiency improvement.
-For example, a self-attention sub-layer involves a series of operations of scaling, normalization, and matrix multiplication.
-Although each of these operations has been implemented in several supported and efficient libraries of linear algebra, successive calls to them still require multiple times of memory transfer when we switch from one operation to another.
-In practice, a better approach would be that we keep some of the intermediate states in the on-chip memory, and reuse them in the following computation steps instead of fetching them again from the slow memory.
-For example, on modern GPUs, a simple way to achieve this is to merge multiple operations into a single operation, known as \textbf{kernel fusion}.
-For Transformer models, a general idea is to design data partitioning and layout strategies by which we maximize the computation on each data block loaded into the high-performance memory, while at the same time minimizing the memory transfer.
-There have been several attempts to use these strategies to improve the attention models in Transformers \citep{ivanov-etal:2021data,pope-etal:2023efficiently}.
-Some of these methods, such as flash attention and paged attention, have been successfully incorporated into recent large language models \citep{dao-etal:2022flashattention,kwon-etal:2023efficient}.
+It is relatively straightforward to use these optimized linear algebra algorithms to build a Transformer-based system, but the modules of this system are not jointly optimized for efficiency.
+For example, a self-attention sub-layer involves a series of scaling, normalization, and matrix multiplication operations.
+Although each of these operations is implemented in supported and efficient linear algebra libraries, successive calls to them still require multiple memory transfers when switching from one operation to another.
+In practice, a better approach would be to keep some of the intermediate states in the on-chip memory and reuse them in subsequent computation steps instead of fetching them again from slower memory.
+For example, on modern GPUs, a simple way to achieve this is to merge multiple operations into a single operation, a technique known as \textbf{kernel fusion}.
+For Transformer models, a general idea is to design data partitioning and layout strategies that maximize the computation on each data block loaded into high-performance memory while simultaneously minimizing memory transfers.
+There have been several attempts to use these strategies to improve the attention models in Transformers~\citep{ivanov-etal:2021data,pope-etal:2023efficiently}.
+Some of these methods, such as FlashAttention and PagedAttention, have been successfully incorporated into recent large language models~\citep{dao-etal:2022flashattention,kwon-etal:2023efficient}.